 On her recent visit to Paris, traveler Amy ventured to the places where her grandfather lived and worked.
-Here, she shares the moving experience she had on our tour of the French capital.
+Here, she shares the moving experience she had on her tour of Paris.

 After reviewing the Paris itinerary, I realized I had enough free time during two of the days to follow his path on my own.
 This became a wonderful project for my family.
 Mom gathered all the old documents she could find and gave me copies, which I placed into my journal that I was bringing with me.
 We found several addresses of two hotels that he lived in, as well as a bookstore in which he worked during the 1930s.
 Before I left, I mapped out walking routes from my hotel to these locations, separating them into two days as they were located in two different arrondissements (districts).